 Some of the college buildings were set on fire.
 After visiting with hospitalized victims Sunday, a tearful Yobe Gov. Ibrahim Gaidam implored Nigerian security forces to improve vigilance against violence.

 Msgr.
 Ignatius Ayau Kaigama, archbishop of Jos and president of the Catholic Bishops Conference of Nigeria, on Monday issued a statement that noted most of the victims of the attack at the college were Muslim.

-“In the beginning the aim of Boko Haram was to attack Christians in order to destabilize the community.
-But now the ferocity of the members of this movement has no limits to the point of slaughtering even those who should be their fellow Muslims,” Kaigama said through the Catholic news service Agenzia Fides.
-“Boko Haram has made further progress in the sophistication and ferocity of their attacks but it is now made up of fanatics who have lost their original goal.”
+“In the beginning the aim of an extremist group that is located primarily in Northern Nigeria More was to attack Christians in order to destabilize the community.
+But now the ferocity of the members of this movement has no limits to the point of slaughtering even those who should be their fellow Muslims,” Kaigama said through the Catholic news service Agenzia Fides. “an extremist group that is located primarily in Northern Nigeria More has made further progress in the sophistication and ferocity of their attacks but it is now made up of fanatics who have lost their original goal.”

-The leadership of Boko Haram has declared its intent to wipe out Nigerian democracy and replace it with an Islamic state guided by sharia law.
+The leadership of an extremist group that is located primarily in Northern Nigeria More has declared its intent to wipe out Nigerian democracy and replace it with an Islamic state guided by sharia law.

 Pastor Ayo Oritsejafor, president of the Christian Association of Nigeria, and others condemned the killings and urged the federal government to intensify efforts to stop the Islamic insurgents who have killed thousands of people in the northern parts of the country.